 If the conversation doesn’t go well, the student should speak to the Resident Assistant (RA).
 The RA is a paraprofessional staff member who lives on a floor in an undergraduate residence hall and serves as a role model, peer counselor, resource and referral person, advocate, policy enforcer, programmer and leader for residents of the assigned floor(s).
 Sometimes RAs can mediate conversations that roommates can’t manage on their own.
 If that doesn’t work, the student should speak to his or her residence hall’s Residence Hall Director (RHD).
 The RHD is a live-in, full-time professional who oversees all of the day to-day operations of the residence hall.
 Students can contact their RHD at the Resource Center located in the lobby of their residence halls.

-If you son or daughter is experiencing difficulty with a class—keeping up with the work, understanding the assignments, decoding puzzling feedback—the best advice you could give is, “Talk to the teacher.”
+If your child is experiencing difficulty with a class—keeping up with the work, understanding the assignments, decoding puzzling feedback—the best advice you could give is, “Talk to the teacher.”
 All teachers have office hours; many are willing to talk after class.
-If that doesn’t work, the student should talk to an administrator in his or her department.
+If that doesn’t work, the student should talk to an administrator in their department.
 These aren’t bureaucrats—they’re mentors, counselors, and advisors.
-Students can also come to the Office of Student Affairs and ask to speak to Anita Gupta, director of academic services, Jean Chen-Villalba, assistant director, or Dean Robert Cameron.
+Students can also come to the Office of Student Affairs and ask to speak to Anita Gupta, Assistant Dean of Academic Services, Jean Chen-Villalba, assistant director, or Dean Robert Cameron.

 There are a number of other academic support services available to students.
 Students who have questions regarding the Writing the Essay course can call the Expository Writing Program at 212-998- 8860.
 Students who need extra help with a course offered by the College of Arts & Science can use the Academic Resource Center (212-998-2272).
 Students with documented learning or physical disabilities can receive support through the Moses Center for Students with Disabilities (212-998- 4980).

 There are times when a student needs to take time off due to personal, financial or medical issues.
-Students are welcome to speak with his or her academic advisor to discuss a leave of absence or to contact Jodi Bailey, director of student affairs: email@example.com or call 212-998-1593.
+Students are welcome to speak with their academic advisor to discuss a leave of absence or to contact the Office of Student Affairs at email@example.com or by calling 212-998-1900.